-If yes, I have some nice thesis topics!
-Below are two illustrative examples, but your own ideas are of course always welcome.
+Below are two illustrative examples of research on this topic, but your own ideas are of course always welcome.
 Theme 1 is more hands-on, while Theme 2 allows for some nice theoretical work.

 Natural language user interfaces (e.g. chatbots) allow the user to simply talk to the computer, much like they would to another person.
 To build a natural language UI using machine learning requires usually very large amounts of training data.
 The objective is to study the use of crowdsourcing techniques, for example "games with a purpose" for collecting such training data without implementing the, possibly costly, final user interface.

 The input to several data analysis algorithms is a distance matrix with pairwise distances between data items.
 Commonly this matrix is defined e.g. in terms of the Euclidean distance between feature vectors.
 However, computing absolute (Euclidean or other) distances is not feasible e.g. if the distance information is obtained from a crowd of human annotators.
 The objective is to design and analyse, say, clustering algorithms that use (possibly noisy) relative distance comparisons.